-The Retina display on the iPhone is worth boasting about, but sometimes you want to watch videos on your iPhone on a larger screen television.
+The Super Retina display on the iPhone X is worth boasting about, but sometimes you want to watch videos on your iPhone on a larger screen television.
 Apple affords you several ways to do so:

-Add a cable: Apple is all too happy to sell you a cable to connect the iPhone to a TV.
-The cable you choose depends on your TV setup, the available ports, and the iPhone model you own.
-Wired choices from Apple include a digital A/V adapter and HDMI cable (iPhone 4s); a composite A/V cable; and a VGA adapter and VGA cable.
-Apple sells a Lightning Digital AV adapter for \$49 and a Lightning-to-VGA adapter for the same price.
-Some older cables may no longer be available directly from Apple, but you can typically find them online and often for less money.

-Use wireless streaming: You've heard us mention AirPlay, a wonderful feature for people who have iPhones and Apple TV boxes.
+- Add a cable: Apple is all too happy to sell you a cable to connect the iPhone to a TV.
+The cable you choose depends on your TV setup, the available ports.
+Wired choices from Apple include a Lightning Digital AV adapter for \$49 and a Lightning-to-VGA adapter for the same price.
+Some older cables may no longer be available directly from Apple, but you can typically find them online and often for less money. - >> Use wireless streaming: You've heard us mention AirPlay, a wonderful feature for people who have iPhones and Apple TV boxes.
 As you're watching video, tap the AirPlay icon or summon it from Control Center, and then choose an Apple TV unit from the list of AirPlay devices that shows up.
 If all goes well, the video you're watching now appears like magic on your TV set.
 If all doesn't go well, make sure the Apple TV is tapping into the same wireless network as your phone.